deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 <u>Running the Bot</u><br>
 - After configuring the channels and users, select Start Bot to begin monitoring.<br>
-- The bot will monitor the channels and users based on your configuration and forward messages as per your setup.<br><br>
+- The bot will monitor the channels and users based on your configuration and forward messages as per your setup.<br>
+- When bot is running and you want back in main menu press Ctrl+C<br><br>

 If you have questions you can contact me<br><br>